dalibo/sqlserver2pgsql/README.md

 If you just want to convert this schema, run:

-  > sqlserver2pgsql.pl -f my_sqlserver_script.txt -b name_of_before_script -a name_of_after_script -u name_of_unsure_script
+`sqlserver2pgsql.pl -f input_sql_dump -b output_before_script -a output_after_script -u output_unsure_script`

+The sqlserver2pgsql Perl script processes your SQL raw dump "input_sql_dump" and producse these three scripts:

-The before script contains what is needed to import data (types, tables and columns).
+- output_before_script: contains what is needed to import data (types, tables and columns)

-The after script contains the rest (indexes, constraints).
-It should be run after data is imported.
-The unsure script contains objects where we attempt to migrate, but cannot guarantee, such as views.
+- output_after_script: contains the rest (indexes, constraints)

+- output_unsure_script: contains objects where we attempt to migrate, but cannot guarantee, such as views

 -conf uses a conf file.
 All options below can also be set there.
 Command line options will overwrite conf options.
 There is an example of such a conf file (example_conf_file)